adrianbanu/Camagru/README.md

-# Camagru - first web project in Academy plus
+# Camagru - first web project at the Academy plus program